Since the Covid craze began, a new catchphrase of “follow the science” has emerged from the smartest of all experts.

-SENATORY NELSON: You are aware, I assume, that in the surgery done for Newsweek, two-thirds of the women in that survey stated that they were told nothing about side-effects by their doctors?
+SENATOR NELSON: You are aware, I assume, that in the survey done for Newsweek, two-thirds of the women in that survey stated that they were told nothing about side-effects by their doctors?

 DR. GUTTMACHER: No. I do not remember that.

 Guttmacher’s view of American women seemed to be that they were generally stupid beings unable to understand what are really quite simple facts about their own bodies.
 Such was their benighted state, according to Guttmacher, that vital information should be withheld from them, and doctors—primarily men—should continue to make important decisions for them, even though it might be the woman and her offspring who suffered.Blessed Are the Barren: The Social Policy of Planned Parenthood by Robert Marshall and Charles Donovan, pages 218-220